-His hair is not as white or ragged as it is in Titian's portrait of him on right, but his position behind the first pope and set off from the group of people behind him marks him as Peter's companion, Paul, and Paul, the Farnese Pope who commissioned the Last Judgment.
+His hair is not as grey or ragged as it is in Titian's portrait of him on right, but his position behind the first pope and set off from the group of people behind him marks him as Peter's companion, Paul, and Paul, the Farnese Pope who commissioned the Last Judgment.
 Compare his portrait here with Michelangelo's later portrait of him as St. Paul in the Pauline Chapel cycle:

 In the center above and behind St. Peter is Moses.
 He is older than the saint, his beard is longer, his facial skin as ashen as the skin of St. Bartholomew, and while he no longer has the horns that he had in Michelangelo's sculpted portrait of him, the treatment of his hair and his face are very similar to the sculpted version.
 The reaction he has to the judgment of Christ cedes power to the central deity.
 (The translation error in Jerome that led to Moses being depicted with horns in 1513 has been corrected in this painted image of him.)